 What to know when choosing interior paint for your home

 To prime or not to prime?
-That is the question.
+That is the question for interior paint

 Before you can choose the paint, you need to properly prepare the surfaces.
 If you want the finish coat to look as good as it can, the right preparation is essential.
 Don’t forget to follow the manufacturer’s recommendations on all applications.

-Many paints today don’t need primer or are considered to be a paint and primer in one.
+Many paints today don’t need a primer or are considered to be a paint and primer in one.
 If you are covering new walls, a primer will protect the wall material and set a good base for the finish coats of paint.
-Water based primers are used for water based paint and oil based primers for oil based paint.
+Water-based primers are used for water-based paint and oil-based primers for oil-based paint.
 A tinted base primer is great for that first base coat.
 Always remember light over light, dark over dark.

 “Even coverage makes the best looking finished wall. “